Spanish breakaway fever dominates Catalan regional vote

 But the mood has shifted again.
 Catalans were outraged two years ago when the Constitutional Court struck down some aspects of their autonomy.
 This year Rajoy refused to negotiate with Mas over allowing Catalonia to keep more of its taxes.

-The frustration crystallized in the biggest-ever demonstration for independence on September 11, Catalan national day, when hundreds of thousands marched in the streets.
+The frustration crystallised in the biggest-ever demonstration for independence on Sept.
+11, Catalan national day, when hundreds of thousands marched in the streets.

 Days later, Mas, a 56-year-old economist who has led Catalonia for three years, abandoned the pursuit of greater autonomy through negotiations with Madrid.
 He said Catalonia needed statehood and called an early vote to test support for the idea.